Skip to main content

 const aggregationPrompt = `Combine the following four perspectives into a thoughtful, balanced summary of the debate over whether the destruction of the Death Star was justified:\n\n${aggregationInput}`;

-We then call a slightly more capable model - Gemini 2.5 Flash - to generate this summary (this could be a pro model as well for a better output):
+We then call a slightly more capable model (Gemini 2.5 Flash) to generate this summary.
+You could swap in a pro model for richer output:

 const aggregationModel = 'gemini-2.5-flash-preview-04-17';